Future Fintech Features a Successful Mobile App Must Have

 Artificial intelligence leaves the labs

-Majority of modern fintech apps are slowly introducing artificial intelligence features into their software.
+The majority of modern fintech apps are slowly introducing artificial intelligence features into their software.

 Some apps already rely on complex algorithmic processes that determine how much users spend or how much they can afford to save.